What are AYP’s health requirements?

 If your dog is with us for Daycamp or Boarding and cannot play with other dogs, your dog will be on our list for individual playtime.
 The dogs on this list get extra long enrichment walks and will get one-on-one fetch or tug time with one of our Canine Care Technicians, and you are always welcome to add on more training hours.

 How are first day assessments done & how will I know how my dog did in playgroups?

 Assessments are done with a trainer who will go at your dog’s pace while assessing how your dog did with their obedience, what motivated them, how did they feel and how did they handle our playgroups.
-First time daycamp dogs will receive a special report card going over their day with their trainer.
+On your dog’s very first day of camp your trainer will reach out to you to discuss how your dog did.
 Please note, not all dogs are suitable for daycamps due to temperament, which can mean they are too overwhelmed and nervous or they are working on social skills.